rmosolgo/rmosolgo.github.io/source/_posts/2016-03-03-using-graphql-without-relay.markdown

 Maybe you noticed an optimization waiting to happen: since we always send the same query string, why send it at all?
 We could store it on the server ahead of time, then call it by name at runtime.

-I heard that Facebook's GraphQL server had this behavior, but I don't know that any of the open implementations have it yet.
-I'm [considering it for `graphql-ruby`](https://github.com/rmosolgo/graphql-ruby/pull/76).
+~~I heard that Facebook's GraphQL server had this behavior, but I don't know that any of the open implementations have it yet.
+I'm [considering it for `graphql-ruby`](https://github.com/rmosolgo/graphql-ruby/pull/76).~~

+Update: this behavior is called "persisted queries" and is supported by [`GraphQL::Pro`](http://graphql.pro), read more in [this introductory blog post](#).